John Cassian: Influence

 The spiritual traditions of Cassian had an immeasurable effect on Western Europe.
 Many different western spiritualities, from that of St Benedict of Nursia to that of St Ignatius of Loyola, owe their basic ideas to Cassian.

 Pope Gregory I's teaching on the seven deadly sins comes from Cassian, as does much of his teaching on compunction and prayer.
 Philip Neri used to read Cassian to the laity and would frequently use his work as the starting point for his own addresses.
 He also influenced John Climacus and John of Damascus, as well as Saint Dominic, Francis de Sales, and John Henry Newman.

 Cassian's writings stress the role of prayer and personal asceticism in attaining salvation by contrast with Augustine's writings which stress the role of God's justice and grace (predestination) and take a more negative view of human effort.
 His teaching on overcoming the eight evil tendencies (See Books 5 to 12 of The Institutes) were the inspiration behind the way the Irish monks practised asceticism, as shown in the Irish Penitentials.

 The Institutes had a direct influence on organization of monasteries described in the Rule of Saint Benedict; Benedict also recommended that ordered selections of the Conferences be read to monks under his Rule.
 Moreover, the monastic institutions Cassian inspired kept learning and culture alive during the Early Middle Ages, and were often the only institutions that cared for the sick and poor.

 His works are excerpted in the Philokalia (Greek for "love of the beautiful"), the Eastern Orthodox compendium on mystical Christian prayer.

 Even modern thinkers have been influenced by Cassian's thinking.
 Michel Foucault was fascinated by the rigorous way Cassian defined and struggled against the "flesh".
+Pope Leo XIV includes his portrayal of a monk's "humility of heart" in his account of monasticism's historic care for the poor.

-Perhaps because of investigations like these, Cassian's thought and writings are enjoying a recent popularity even in non-religious circles.
+Cassian's thought and writings are enjoying a recent popularity even in non-religious circles.